asian-chi/2020/call.md

             For showcase submissions, their entry in the front matter of the proceedings of the symposium will contain only the title and author names with a pointer to the corresponding entry in the CHI 2020 Proceedings or Extended Abstract Proceedings.
         </p>
         <p>
             <span class="about-highlight">Both the original and showcase</span> submissions should include key references to publicly accessible resources.
-Both types of submissions should not be anonymized and must be uploaded through PCS 2.0 <em>(link to follow)</em>.
+Both types of submissions should not be anonymized and must be uploaded through HotCRP <em>(link to follow)</em>.
         </p>
         <p>
             Authors may also submit a draft of their poster as supplementary material.
 They may start following the symposium’s <a href="../poster-guide/" target="_blank">poster guidelines</a>.